cowdao-grants/rfps/RFP-01.md

      * Deploy a `SubPool` deterministically based on `msg.sender`.
      * @notice The `msg.sender` SHOULD NOT be a contract.
      * @param token The nominated token to use for collateral
-     * @param amt How much collateral to add to the sub-pool (must be minimally collateralised)
+     * @param amt How much collateral to add to the sub-pool (the call will revert if
+     * this value is below the minimal collateral needed for `token`)
      * @param cowAmt Amount of COW to add as collateral
      * @param backendUri The URI to send the batches to the solver
      * @dev Emits an event `SubPoolCreated` when creating a sub-pool